JYP Entertainment: 1997–99: Formation and first generation K-pop artists

-JYP Entertainment was founded in 1997 by South Korean singer-songwriter Park Jin-young as Tae-Hong Planning Corporation.
-In 2001, the company was retitled as JYP Entertainment, named after his stage name, J. Y. Park.
+JYP Entertainment was founded in 1997 by South Korean singer-songwriter J.Y.
+Park as Tae-Hong Planning Corporation.
+In 2001, the company was retitled as JYP Entertainment, named after Park's stage name.
 In 1997, the company signed its first artist – Pearl.

-In 1999, entertainment company SidusHQ introduced the future members of boy band G.o.d to Park, as their producer and mentor.
-In cooperation with SidusHQ, JYP Entertainment oversaw the formation of g.o.d, which would make their debut appearance on January 13, 1999.
+In 1999, entertainment company SidusHQ introduced the future members of boy band g.o.d to Park, as their producer and mentor.
+In cooperation with SidusHQ, the company oversaw the formation of g.o.d, which would make their debut appearance on January 13, 1999.
 The group was managed by SidusHQ, with their first album, Chapter 1, being produced by Park.